Summary

 Extend

+Display slide 22 and introduce the One-Pager instructional strategy.
 Explain to students that they will be constructing a multi-genre visual project that illustrates the theme of their passage and incorporates the literary examples from their graphic organizer.
 The visuals can be literal depictions or symbols of the literary elements.
 Students should focus on incorporating a variety of pictures and visual elements rather than written text.
+Provide students time to work on their projects.

 Evaluate